aws-samples/generative-bi-using-rag/source/resources/README.md

   - melsby@gmail.com
 ```

-change the password to hashed password
+change the password 'XXXXXX' to hashed password

+Use the python code below to generate XXXXXX
 ```python
 from streamlit_authenticator.utilities.hasher import Hasher hashed_passwords = Hasher(['abc', 'def']).generate()
 ```

-3. Deploy the CDK Stack
+### 3. Deploy the CDK Stack
 For global regions, execute the following commands:

 Navigate to the CDK project directory: